Home Methodology Principal Insights Take the Assessment Strategy Session

 Before anything can be governed, it has to be inventoried.
 Most organizations discover during this engagement that AI use is more widespread than leadership knew, including tools not labeled as AI, approved by no one in particular, touching data with no classification.
 The inventory that should exist does not.
 That is the starting point.

-The Gap Report maps that reality using the MPBP Framework: we Map what actually exists across the organization, Prioritize by actual consequence level rather than perceived risk, Build controls adapted from tested frameworks calibrated to what your organization can operationalize, and identify which use cases are ready to Pilot governance in real conditions.
+The Gap Report maps that reality end to end: we map what actually exists across the organization, prioritize by actual consequence level rather than perceived risk, build controls adapted from tested frameworks calibrated to what your organization can operationalize, and identify which use cases are ready to pilot governance in real conditions.

 The primary deliverable is the Executive Heatmap: a portfolio-level view that shows which AI use cases can move forward now, which need redesign before they do, which are creating regulatory concentration risk that no one has named yet, and which are suitable governance pilots.